Active Worlds Virtual Reality: Where Worlds Collide

 Even though it is exciting to build your own virtual reality world that was not the main purpose of the program.
 Active Worlds was designed as the next phase in online chat.
 Once you enter the main world you quickly assume the shape of a 3D avatar; either as a male or female tourist.
 It may take a moment as the virtual world builds up around you, but after a few brief seconds, you’re ready to go explore.

 The main room is usually the most populated.
 Below the 3D screen is a chat box where you can talk with any of the 3D avatars that are in the room.
-Besides chatting in virtual reality, your 3D avatar is capable of performing many actions, from dancing to wallowing on the ground like an idiot.
+Besides chatting in virtual reality, your 3D avatar is capable of performing many actions, from dancing to fighting and even sleeping.

 Once you enter the world, you’ll be presented with a scene straight out of a science fiction novel.
 Use the arrow keys on your keyboard to explore around awhile.
 The entry world isn’t large, so there’s no chance of getting lost.
 Learning how to use the program only takes moments, especially for the computer savvy.
 If problems do arise, there’s no need to worry.
 There is always someone around that’s willing to lend a helping hand.